On creating a zero waste bathroom…

 Easy actionable step: the first Rs of zero waste are refuse and reduce.
 Flex that muscle by downsizing your shower routine by 10-20%.
 (20 items in your shower?
 Once you’ve finished them up, do not re-buy 2 (10%) to 4 (20%) of your products.)

-- Shampoo.
+- Zero waste shampoo.
 So many options, and expect plenty of trial -and-error since hair is so wildly different between people.
 Here are a few popular options: refillable Plaine Products, JR Liggett’s shampoo bar, a green tea rinse, ACV + bentonite clay + water (from a natural hair sustainability guru), an olive oil soap bar (natural hair), or a Milk & Honey shampoo bar.

-- Conditioner.
+- Zero waste conditioner.
 Again, so many options!
 I personally pre-treat with coconut or argan oil and rinse in the shower with ACV + diluted with water.
 You could also try any number of Etsy conditioner bars, refillable Plaine Products or for natural hair a mixture of grapeseed oil + cocoa butter + coconut oil.

-- Soap.
+- Zero waste soap.
 An unpackaged bar of soap is the way to go.
 DIY a bar of castile soap, grab a widely-available Zum Bar, or find one at Bestowed Essentials.

 - Body scrubber.
 Kick plastic scrubbers or commercial exfoliators filled with microplastics.
 The easiest way is to use an old washcloth.
 Alternatively, use a natural loofah sponge or 100% biodegradable bamboo and boar bristle scrubber.